State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Examples

 As before, we added a Gaussian disturbance $\boldsymbol{w}_{k} \sim \mathcal{N}(0, \Sigma)$ with $\Sigma = 0.01 I$ to the dynamical equations and represent the system as a Markov control process.
 The benchmark is defined such that the pole angle $\theta$ will remain within $[-\pi/6, \pi/6]$, while the other variables are unconstrained.
 As such, we define the target set $\mathcal{T}$ such that $\theta \in [-0.05, 0.05]$ as with the linearized cart-pole system, but define the safe set $\mathcal{K}$ to be the entire state space, meaning there is no unsafe region.

 This allows us to analyze the behavior of the controller to reach a pre-specified objective without enforcing constraints on the system before the terminal time.
-We then simulated $10$ trajectories from initial conditions sampled uniformly from the ranges specified above, and collected a sample $\mathcal{S}$ of $M = 20020$ observations.
-Then, we computed the safety probabilities using Lemma \ref{lem: terminal-hitting time problem} with $N = 3$.
+We then simulated $10$ trajectories from initial conditions sampled uniformly from the ranges specified above, and collected a sample $\mathcal{S}$ of $M = 10{,}000$ observations.
+Then, we computed the safety probabilities using Lemma \ref{lem: terminal-hitting time problem} with $N = 600$.
 The results are shown in Figure \ref{fig: cartpole nonlinear}(a).
 We then computed the finite sample bounds using Theorem \ref{thm: main result} for $\delta = 0.1$, and plotted the lower bound on the safety probabilities in Figure \ref{fig: cartpole nonlinear}(b).

-As expected, we see that the safety probabilities show the switching behavior of the neural network controller when theta is close to zero, since the angular velocity $\dot{\theta}$ switches between a positive and negative value due to the range of the control input.
-We also see that the controller does not exhibit a high safety probability for negative values of $\theta$.
-In simulation, it was observed that the controller did not learn symmetric stabilizing behavior.
-Instead, the controller learned to quickly force $\theta$ to be positive, regardless of the initial condition, before stabilizing the pendulum.
-We can see this behavior in the plot above.
+As expected, we see that the safety probabilities show that the nonlinear pendulum system is able to stabilize a pendulum starting within a small range of $\theta$.
+Interestingly, it is revealed in Figure \ref{fig: cartpole nonlinear}(a) that the controller is not completely symmetric, meaning it has a higher chance of stabilizing the pendulum for positive values of $\theta$ than negative values of $\theta$.
 Fig. \ref{fig: cartpole nonlinear}(b) shows the probabilistic lower bound on safety probabilities computed using Theorem \ref{thm: main result} with $\delta = 0.1$.